 December 11: Build Gumdrop Pass

 Gumdrop Pass is another shortcut in the original Candy Land game that helps players get to the castle quicker!
 To make your own version, use royal icing to mount gumdrops in alternating red and green between two sections of path (as shown on the final layout photo).

 Jolly lives in the Gumdrop Mountains and lives up to his name too.
 He's a happy character your family will love adding to this board.
 Break out the royal icing yet again and adorn with gumdrops and a Red Imperial nose before he dries.

 December 13: Add Lord Licorice

 Lord Licorice is Candy Land's only real villain.
 His main goal is to rule over Candy Land and turn everything into his favorite treat, licorice.
 However, you have the upper hand in this game since you can gobble him up!
 But before you do, frost Lord Licorice and use a Red Imperial candy for a nose and a piece of licorice for his plume.

 December 14: Licorice Forest

 Lord Licorice rules over the Licorice Forest.
 To give him his home, make licorice trees by winding each piece of licorice around floral wire.
 When we did this step, it took six pieces of licorice and about a foot of floral wire to create these edible trees.
 Once assembled, the floral wire will help you arrange the branches in lifelike ways.
-If you’re stuck on this step, use this tutorial for help.
+If you're stuck on this step, find a good online tutorial for help.